enabledhq/enabledhq.github.io/_posts/2016-08-04-myths-software-development.md

 short-link: 'http://bit.ly/2aCstsE'
 description: >-
   People may think software development is like building a house from a plan, which is a linear process.
-But how do nerdy code crunchers really work?
+How do nerdy code crunchers really work?
 ---
 Accountants see things in numbers.
 Lawyers scrutinise every word you say.
 Rock stars do drugs.
 We have a set of expectations that are sometimes stereotypical, or even unfounded, for each profession.